-Since then, I’ve tried to approach the deer on our land, and I was amazed that moving slowly, most of the year I can get within 20-30 feet before they skitter off.
+I’ve tried to approach the deer on our land, and I was amazed that moving slowly, most of the year I can get within 20-30 feet before they skitter off.
 They usually only bound a dozen yards before looking back to see if I’m chasing and then resuming their meal.
-We have some very trusting deer, and clearly there’s not enough hunters in our neck of the woods to put the fear of the freezer into their minds.
+We have some very trusting deer, and clearly, there are not enough hunters in our neck of the woods to put the fear of the freezer into their minds.

 One of the simplest and most durable designs is made from bone, worked against a rock for shaping, no special tools required.